If you've ever searched online for a grant writer, you've probably run across all sorts of preposterous claims.

 You shouldn't look at an arbitrary success rate as a measure of a grant writer's worth.
 Here's why:

-- If a grant writer only writes three grants per year and they are all to funding sources with an established funding relationship with the organization, the grant writer could easily tout a 100 percent success rate, but they haven't actually done anything all that impressive.
+- If a grant writer only writes three grants per year to grantmakers with whom the organization has an established relationship, the grant writer could easily tout a 100 percent success rate, but they haven't actually done anything all that impressive.

 - Grant writers are often pressured by clients or employers to write grants for which the organization is not eligible.
 This is more common among direct-hire grant writers; consultants are more likely to decline a project that they know is not likely to be funded.
 But it still negatively impacts a grant writer's "success rate."